Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 This will plot the camera and chessboards using the estimated extrinsics from the calibration step, as shown in the figure below.
 On this figure, the frame (Oc, Xc, Yc, Zc) is the camera reference frame.
 The red pyramid corresponds to the effective field of view of the camera defined by the image plane.
 ![extrrr](https://user-images.githubusercontent.com/65610334/212271252-c6ea1ed7-6e7b-4539-b9c6-5a6faf816d34.jpg)

- To switch from a "camera-centered" view to a "world-centered" view, just click on the **Switch to world-centered view** button located at the bottom-left corner of the figure.
+ To switch from a **"camera-centered" view to a "world-centered" view**, just click on the **Switch to world-centered view** button located at the bottom-left corner of the figure.

 ![ww](https://user-images.githubusercontent.com/65610334/212271620-ba55ff88-e193-4bd2-9fcd-66547ce13fa1.jpg)

 ### **6. Saving the Calibration Results**